 the street and bicycles turned

-like question marks.
+like question marks.“Some fled and

 some sat down.
 The river burned